KnpLabs/packagist-api/README.markdown

 ## License

-`packagist-api` is licensed under the MIT License - see the LICENSE file for details
+`packagist-api` is licensed under the MIT License - see the LICENSE file for details.